kfarshchian/READme-Generator/Develop/README.md

   - [Questions](#Questions)

   ## Installation
-  npm install and npm install --save inquirer@^6.3.1
+  NPM install and NPM install --save inquirer@^6.3.1

   ## Usage
-  ![alttext](./assets/images/{add name of picture here}) This project makes it easier to make README.md for any project.
+  ![alttext](./assets/images/{add name of picture here}) This project makes it easier to make README.md files.

   ## Credits
   N/A

   ## Tests
-  I have tested to make sure all question work and save to the generatemarkdown file.
+  I tested to make sure all questions were working and generated to the README.md file.

   ## Questions
   If you would like to ask me any questions.
 Contact me at my email address below or you can check out my Github profile.